fossadev/fossabot-docs/docs/variables/ffzemotes.md

 # $(ffzemotes)

-Returns a list of all currently enabled FFZ emotes of a Twitch channel.
+Returns a list of all currently enabled FrankerFaceZ emotes of a Twitch channel.

 :::info

-The maximum length of the output may cause not all currently enabled FFZ emotes to be listed at all times.
+The maximum length of the output may cause not all currently enabled FrankerFaceZ emotes to be listed at all times.

 :::

 #### Parameters

-This variable takes **one** *optional* parameter that is a **Twitch username** of who to fetch a list of all currently enabled FFZ emotes of.
+This variable takes **one** *optional* parameter that is a **Twitch username** of who to fetch a list of all currently enabled FrankerFaceZ emotes of.
 Defaults to the current broadcaster's username if not provided.

 #### Example Output